orsonteodoro/oiledmachine-overlay/EBUILD_STYLE_GUIDELINE.md

   cflags-hardened eclass.
 This is to prevent the possibility that the distro forgets to apply hardening patches to clang, which they have done in the past, and to apply hardening flags to packages consistently.
-In addition to apply missed hardening flags which they still do today.
+In addition to apply missed hardening flags which they still forget to do today.
+While hardening does not completely mitigate, we want to increase the difficulty for the attacker or increase the height of the security fence higher.

 * C/C++ daemons and suid packages require `-fstack-clash-protection` C{,XX}FLAG.